-Provides the articulating student the opportunity to examine the role of the professional nurse; application of a systematic problem solving process and critical thinking skills which includes a focus on the adult population in selected settings; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
+Demonstration of professional nursing skills and procedures; and utilize critical thinking skills in a systematic problem solving process.
+Content includes knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to either a blocked or integrated approach.
-Lab Fee: \$65.00 (Includes diagnostic test fee)
+Lab Fee: \$25.00